 - 1. Adaptations for Students: - The school continues to assess student accommodation requirements on a case-by-case basis and uses all relevant information to respond to each scenario. - The school has established practices and procedures by which adaptations are offered throughout the school. - 2.
 Mental Health and Well-being Supports - The school recognizes the importance of the mental health and well-being of its students and staff.
 Initiatives have taken place to assess and improve the mental health and well-being of students and staff to ensure support and positive outcomes. - Training programs are offered to staff to promote student mental health and improve personal mental health and well-being and reduce stigma associated with mental illness. - 3.
 Universal Design for Learning Training - Ongoing training continues to be provided to staff and students that supports accessibility to learning through professional development and staff meetings.
+The elementary and high school teachers have taken UDL workshops from POPARD in the 2023-2024 school year.

-Key Discussion Themes - Accessibility Barriers Identified
+Key Discussion Themes - Accessibility Barriers Identified Learning Barriers:

-Learning Barriers:
+1. Some staff indicated they needed more training to help them interact with students with specific disabilities.

-- 1. Some staff indicated they needed more training to help them interact with students with specific disabilities. - 2.
-Hearing and noise levels were rated highly by respondents as an area that interfered with both their learning and anxiety levels.
+- 2. Hearing and noise levels were rated highly by respondents as an area that interfered with both their learning and anxiety levels.
 Hearing announcements was one area that was indicated as a stressor to both students and adults.
 Another common theme was noisy classrooms and hallways that made it difficult for many students.
 Some respondents highlighted the need for additional resources, such as noise-canceling headphones, more regulation of noise in the classroom and hallways, and alternative quiet learning spaces in the school. - 3.
 Some parents and students expressed that the students were not adequately taught how to study and prepare for tests. - 4.
 Some respondents identified universal supports as a priority area needing focus in the classroom. - 5.
 Some students are not engaging in the universal supports provided, in part due to not wanting to stand out as needing additional support. - 6.
 Several student respondents indicated they had trouble initiating and knowing how to go about starting assignments and tasks required of them.